sofia-huang/DATA441/project3/project3.md

 | ----------- |
 | The Cross-validated Mean Squared Error for Locally Weighted Regression is : 0.24557337186739284 |
 | The Cross-validated Mean Squared Error for Random Forest is : 0.16350294426378792 |

+This dataset had the biggest difference in mean squared errors between the boosted Lowess regression and the Random Forest model.
+For all 3 datasets, the Random Forest model produced the best results so perhaps there could be more work to do in optimizing the hyperparameters for the boosted Lowess model.

 [Back to Project Index](https://sofia-huang.github.io/DATA441/)